 No doubt it’s handy for users to have all necessary info (like a schedule or a program) on a mobile application.
 Yet, if the list of features ends at this point, do not expect your attendees to check it oftentimes.

 Make your app interactive (image by Nimasha Perera)

 The easiest (and proven!) way to maximize engagement is to make your application interactive.
 Polls, quizzes, pose questions, gamification elements - all these work well when it comes to encouraging engagement.

 [How and Why] Outsource Your Mobile App Development?

 Our last recommendation to you is that you shouldn’t think of your app as some separate product.
 Consider it as an integral part of your project that aims to improve the experience of visitors.
 This means you should think what value can it offer before, during and after the event.

 For example, before the event starts you can encourage users to be more active by raffling off some nice gifts and benefits (for example, free coffee during the break or a personal consultation with one of the speakers).

 Also, don’t miss the opportunity to utilize your app during the event.
-You and your speakers can collect real-time feedbacks on the quality of the speech or the whole conference.
-Gifts also work well on this stage.
-Actually, everything that makes users interact with the mobile application at this stage creates the more consistent positive experience.
+You and your speakers can collect real-time feedback on the quality of the speech or the whole conference.
+Gifts also work well at this stage.
+Actually, everything that makes users interact with the mobile application at this stage creates a more positive experience.

 With about 2.46 billion social media users in 2017, you should also pay attention to this segment of the Internet.
 You can get fresh and honest feedbacks through your Twitter account as well as collect organic photos from Facebook pages and use them in your application.

 Possible expenses are not as big (even comparing to app-builders) as they may seem: from 10,000$.
 But like the old tagline from Mastercard: “You can buy an app.
 User experience?
 Priceless”.
-Joke, it’s our moto ;).
+Joking, it’s our motto ;)